Kadlick's Corner: Five Things I'm Looking Forward to Heading into Patriots Training Camp - CLNS Media

 That’s pretty weak for a number one guy.

 I expect TE Hunter Henry to continue on as Mac Jones’ security blanket in 2022, but can Kendrick Bourne build on the career year he had in ’21?
-Can Jonnu Smith return his Tennessee Titan form?
+Can Jonnu Smith return to his Tennessee Titan form?
 Those are the things I’m looking for from this group that can push the offense over the edge.

 3. Does Matt Judon Improve or Take a Step Back?